Yoshida35/Discord-Bot/README.md

-#My Projects.
+# My Projects.

-#Most I did but some I got from a tutorial.
+Note - Some were followed from a tutorial.
+Some things I will add in the future may be because I am working on them at school or finalising them at home and or have not finished them.

 Discord-Bot: